Giant malleefowl: Taxonomy

 In the 2017 review, a new second species, Progura campestris was created for Pleistocene material from the Nullarbor Plain.

 Description

 Its weight was estimated by van Tets to vary from 4–7 kg (8-15 lb).
 The proportions of the long bones were similar to, though larger and more robust than, those of the malleefowl, and it had a relatively broader bill, head and body.
 The deep keel on the sternum indicates that it was capable of flight.
+The thylacine may have been a predator of Progura, as it was adapted to killing large ground-dwelling birds (since its comparatively moderate bite force was more suited to hollow avian bones), such as the Tasmanian nativehen and Tasmanian emu.